All-Hands-AI/OpenHands/docs/modules/usage/custom_sandbox_guide.md

 When first using a custom image, it will not be found and thus it will be built (on subsequent runs the built image will be found and returned).

-The custom image is built using [_build_sandbox_image()](https://github.com/All-Hands-AI/OpenHands/blob/main/openhands/runtime/docker/image_agnostic_util.py#L29), which creates a docker file using your custom_image as a base and then configures the environment for Open Hands, like this:
+The custom image is built using [_build_sandbox_image()](https://github.com/All-Hands-AI/OpenHands/blob/main/openhands/runtime/docker/image_agnostic_util.py#L29), which creates a docker file using your custom_image as a base and then configures the environment for OpenHands, like this:

 ```python
 dockerfile_content = (